amhhernandez/nodejs-module-creator/README.md

 * `module.routes.mjs`
 * `module.dao.mjs`
 * `module.service.mjs` (optional)
+* It updates/create your `index.mjs` [new feature 🥳🎉]: This means you don't have to worry, we'll create an index file for you if not present.
+Also, we'll append your new routes on it.

 For dao files, the script will ask the name of your table name so it can create a correct file to fetch your infro from database.